bremersee/scs/README.md

     pattern: /somewhere/**
 ```

-and the request uri is `http://localhost/somewhere/over/the/rainbow/colors.html`, the application
+and the request uri is `http://localhost/demo/somewhere/over/the/rainbow/colors.html`, the
-will return the file `/opt/content/over/the/rainbow/colors.html` (without `/somewhere`).
+application will still return the file `/opt/content/somewhere/over/the/rainbow/colors.html`
+(without `/demo`).

 ### Docker